-What Is a Mode?
+1.6 What Is a Mode?

 A mode is a set of parameters that defines the characteristics of a session between two LUs.
 Modes have names that must match exactly.
-There are 5 modes predefined on most platforms that can be used by most applications.
+There are 4 modes predefined on most platforms that can be used by most applications.
 (Two more modes, SNASVCMG and CPSVCMG, are also defined, but they are not intended to be used directly by applications.)
 The SC suffix in the mode name means the definitions include security.

 - #INTER for interactive jobs

 - #BATCH for batch jobs

-- #INTERSC for interactive secured jobs
+- #INTERSC for interactive jobs with security

-- #BATCHSC for batch secured jobs
+- #BATCHSC for batch jobs with security

-- #CONNECT an average between #INTER and #BATCH

-What Is CPI-C side information?
+1.7 What Is CPI-C side information?

-CPI-C, Common Programming Interface Communications, provides a consistent application programming interface for applications that require APPC.
+CPI-C, Common Programming Interface Communications, provides a consistent application programming interface for network applications.

-CPI-C programming provides a mechanism, called side information which associates a set of parameters with a specified symbolic destination name.
+CPI-C programming provides a mechanism, called side information, which associates a set of parameters with a specified symbolic destination name.
 The CPI-C program then uses the symbolic destination name to initialize a conversation.
 This information includes: